 The University of Utah Bachelor of Social Work (BSW) program operates under a selective admissions policy, based on the need to maintain a program of excellence in the classroom, assure availability of quality internship placements, and adhere to accreditation requirements.
 The BSW Program reserves the right to admit a limited number of students each year.
 Meeting the minimum standards does not guarantee admission to the program.
 Students who are denied admission may consult with the BSW academic advisor if they wish to reapply.

 Students must apply for admission to the BSW program – this process is separate from and in addition to the University of Utah admissions application.
-Students interested in applying for the program should declare a pre-major in the field and seek assistance from the academic advisor Elizabeth Perez.
+Students interested in applying for the program should declare a pre-major in the field and seek assistance from their BSW academic advisor.

 Program Admission Deadlines